mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/index.md

 List | Unique List | Comma separated list of dynamic values; maximum of 100. | `"Item 1","Item 2","Item 3"` | Instant

 All calculation speeds here are *after* the values have been initialized.
-Setting the date range to 'within the last' will cause delayed calculations for all calculation types.
+Setting the date range to 'within the last' will cause all calculations to update with delayed speed.

 ## Forwarding